Photo: Bloomberg via Getty Images. This story is from VICE News, our new news website. See more and sign up now at vicenews.com.

-These were the words used by Joaquín “El Chapo” Guzmán when he was asked what he did for a living before news cameras on June 10, 1993, following his arrest and extradition to Mexico after years on the run.
+So said Joaquín “El Chapo” Guzmán when the press asked him what he did for a living on the 10th of June, 1993, following his arrest and extradition to Mexico after years on the run.
 In a way, no truer words have been spoken in the history of the country’s bizarre and bloody drug war.

 He was sentenced to 20 years in a maximum-security prison, but in 2001 he managed to escape, cartoonishly, in a laundry cart.
-Guzmán expanded his reach by trafficking marijuana, heroin, and cocaine into the United States, Europe, and Australia.
-He is said to exert control over most of western Mexico, parts of Guatemala, and trafficking ports in East Africa.
-While his nickname means “Shorty,” there’s nothing diminutive about El Chapo’s stature in the illicit drug world.
-Forbes has regularly named him in its lists of richest and “most powerful” people.
+Guzmán expanded his reach by trafficking marijuana, heroin and cocaine into the US, Europe and Australia.
+He is said to exert control over most of western Mexico, parts of Guatemala and trafficking ports in East Africa.
+While his nickname means “Shorty”, there’s nothing diminutive about El Chapo’s stature in the illicit drug world.
+Forbes has regularly named him in its lists of richest and “most powerful" people.

-Guzmán’s prosperous stint as a fugitive came to an end again on Saturday morning following an epic 13-year manhunt across the country, leaving a trail of blood and tragedy as his Sinaloa cartel ruthlessly fought off Mexico's security forces on one front and combated rival cartels over control of the country’s lucrative drug trade on another.
+Guzmán’s prosperous stint as a fugitive came to an end again on Saturday morning, following an epic 13-year manhunt that left a trail of blood and tragedy as Sinaloa, his cartel, ruthlessly fought off Mexico's security forces on one front and combated rival cartels for control of the country’s lucrative drug trade on another.

 Mexican authorities addressed the media on February 22.